-Genre

-- Workshop Theatre - · Protest theatre - The play protests against: - Group Areas Act which forced people to live separately - Immorality Act which did not allow people of different race groups to be in relationships - Forced Removals which forced people to leave their homes to move into areas selected by the government)

-• The Bantu Education System that kept black people inferior with inferior education.

-Staging / Setting

-- The staging was meant to recreate a slice of life (Realism).
+The Bantu Education System education. that kept black people inferior with inferior Staging / Setting • The staging was meant to recreate a slice of life (Realism).
 Therefore, a replica of a Sophiatown living-room was recreated (to scale) onstage.
-This was done to such great detail that even the bath tub was brought onto stage. - The costumes were in keeping with what the characters would have worn at the time.
+This was done to such great detail that even the bath tub was brought onto stage.
+The costumes were in keeping with what the characters would have worn at the time.
 Example: Mingus the Gangster wore a smart coat, a hat and smart shoes and pants.
 He was influenced by the characters he saw in the American movies.

-SOPHIATOWN THE PLACE:

-Sophiatown was a very complex place.
+SOPHIATOWN THE PLACE: Sophiatown was a very complex place.
 It was dangerous, expensive to rent in but it was home!

-GOOD BAD

-Freehold suburb(you could own Abusive Land lords(charged high

-land) rentals)

-Cultural melting pot Gangsterism

-Political activists Poverty

-Intellectuals Inferior education

-Dance, Music, Cinema A place of violence and much fear

-It was HOME

-Techniques

-Conventions

-- Conventions of Realism in staging - The play also uses Brechtian techniques as it was meant to educate and make people aware.
-The techniques used were: - The projected images (Images of Sophiatown) - The Chorus style singing (When the cast get into a formation and sing protest songs) - o Breaking the fourth wall (when the cast addresses the audience directly)
+GOOD BAD Freehold suburb(you could own land) Abusive Land lords(charged high rentals) Cultural melting pot Gangsterism Political activists Poverty Intellectuals Inferior education Dance, Music, Cinema A place of violence and much fear It was HOME Techniques Conventions of Realism in staging ------------------ --- -- & Conventions • The play also uses Brechtian techniques as it was meant to educate and make people aware.
+The techniques used were: The projected images (Images of Sophiatown) The Chorus style singing (When the cast get into a formation and sing protest songs) ${\odot}~$ Breaking the fourth wall (when the cast addresses the audience directly) Audience THEN: The play would have been viewed by the audience before it was response published.

-Audience response

-THEN: The play would have been viewed by the audience before it was published.
 This would have prevented the play from being censored and the message of the South African protest from reaching international audiences.
-The aim of the creators was never to seek revenge but rather to ensure that this painful past was never forgotten

-NOW: Today's audiences view this play as being informative and still enjoyable as they can still identify with the themes in this play.
+The aim of the creators was never to seek revenge but rather to ensure that this painful past was never forgotten NOW: Today's audiences view this play as being informative and still enjoyable as they can still identify with the themes in this play.
 Some audiences might find the language to be offensive.
 However, we must remember that it is in keeping with realism